emberjs/rfcs/text/0631-refresh-method-for-router-service.md

 > We want to be able to call refresh on all currently active routes from a centralized service or from a component.
-As a side benefit, we will be able to do this without relying on the send api, which we would like to deprecate.
+As a side benefit, we will be able to do this without relying on the send api, which is being discussed as a possible deprecation in RFC 632.
 This enables us to get the latest data from the model hook.

 ## Detailed design